Student visa to PR: Easiest countries for international students to get permanent residency

 Why you should apply for a permanent residency after your studies

-As an international student, applying for permanent residency (PR) after your studies can open the doors to many great possibilities for your future.
+As an international student, applying for permanent residency (PR) after university can open the doors to many great possibilities for your future.
 Here’s why it is a smart move:

 • Job opportunities: Securing PR could lead to more job opportunities in the country you are in as many employers prefer candidates with the legal right to work long-term.
 According to a report by the Canadian Bureau for International Education, about 53% of international students in Canada intend to apply for PR because it enhances their chances of finding employment after graduation.